Definition: Graphical representation of quantities like cumulative costs, labor units, etc., plotted against time.

-It is clear that you need fewer resources at the initial stage, but in middle, we call it the execution phase needs the maximum of all the resources.
+It is clear that you need fewer resources at the initial stage, but we call it the execution phase that needs the maximum of all the resources in the middle.
 The end is the same as the initiation phase.

 Uses of S Curves